-It’s always right before bed when my son asks to build things like a “castle catapult” out of LEGO®.
-Terrific, I thought, but time for bed!
-What do you know, bright and early the next morning, he was ready to make one.
 We built an awesome LEGO catapult using basic bricks for an easy STEM and physics activity.
-This is fun homemade catapult just about everyone will want to be able to make!
-We love cool LEGO activities with just basic LEGO bricks®.
+This is a fun homemade catapult just about everyone will want to make!
+We love cool LEGO activities with basic LEGO bricks.

 Wouldn’t LEGO activities for kids be better with specialty pieces that did this and did that?
-Maybe, but then it wouldn’t necessarily be easy or be able to be built by most kids with a smaller LEGO® collection!
+Maybe, but then it wouldn’t necessarily be easy for a project to be built by most kids with a smaller LEGO® collection!

 My son is 6, and he is still learning the ins and outs of different LEGO® pieces.
 I did not want to build all of this catapult for him.
 Instead, I prefer to help him troubleshoot his ideas.

 I like to ask questions to help him when he gets stuck.
 Sometimes it’s as simple as redirecting the question back to him to help him come up with his own solution.
-This is great STEM practice!
+This is great practice for developing STEM skills!
+Read more about STEM below.

 Building any sort of creation with LEGO® is a little bit about trial and error which actually makes it even more fun.
 What would we learn if everything always worked perfectly the first time?
 Not much.